Syed Hussain Bilgrami: Early life

 Syed Hussain Bilgrami was born in 1844 in Gaya from ancestors of Sadaat-e-Bilgram, and was educated at the Presidency College, Calcutta.
+His brother was Syed Ali Bilgrami.
 He was married in 1864 and had four sons and one daughter.

 Career

 After holding the post of Professor of Arabic at Canning College, Lucknow from 1866 to 1873 he entered the service of the Nizam of Hyderabad.
 He was the Private Secretary to Sir Salar Jung till his death.
 During his tenure, Sir Hussain Bilgrami accompanied Sir Salar Jung on a memorable mission to England where he had the honour of meeting and speaking with Queen Victoria and also of meeting other distinguished people such as Disraeli, Gladstone, Lord Salisbury, John Morley and others.